Skip to content

 dataset[dataset.rows[0], dataset.columns[0]]

-# Get an entire row
+# Get an entire data point

 dataset[0]